FreeProving/free-compiler/CONTRIBUTING.md

  - Assign the <kbd>[bug][freec/labels/bug]</kbd> label to the issue.
    If you do not have the permission to add labels, a member of the FreeProving project will assign this label when reviewing the bug report.

+### Suggesting Enhancements

+Enhancement proposals are tracked as [issues on GitHub][freec/issues].
+If you want to propose an enhancement, first **make sure that there is no similar proposal already** (see [Enhancement Proposals][freec/labels/enhancement]).
+Consider leaving a comment or :+1: if you want to support an existing enhancement proposal.
+If no such proposal has been made in the past, create a new issue and provide as much of the following information as possible by filling out the *feature request* template.

+ - Explain the requested feature and include as much detail as possible to help maintainers and members of the FreeProving project understand your proposal.

+    + **Use a clear and descriptive title** for the issue to identify the suggestion.
+    + **Describe the current behavior** and **explain which behavior you would like to see instead** and why.
+    + **Provide specific examples** to demonstrate both the current and wanted behavior.
+    + **Explain why the enhancement is useful** to more users of the Free Compiler.
+    + **List alternatives you have considered** and what's their drawback compared to your suggestion.

+ - Assign the <kbd>[enhancement][freec/labels/enhancement]</kbd> label to the issue.
+   If you do not have the permission to add labels, a member of the FreeProving project will assign this label when reviewing the enhancement proposal.

 ### Contributing Code